RiverGlide/ruby_project_template/README.md

 Starting a new ruby project?
 Fed up of [yak-shaving](http://www.urbandictionary.com/define.php?term=yak%20shaving)?

+## Getting Started
+Clone this project as normal.
+If you don't want this project's history so you can start afresh, use the following command:

+    git clone --depth 1 git://github.com/RiverGlide/ruby_project_template.git

+Rename the `ruby_project_template` to a name more meaningful to your project.

-Clone this project, then remove the remote:
+Then change directory into that folder and remove the _origin_  remote:

     git remote rm origin